mehnoorsiddiqui/anypoint-and-apimatic-docs-workflow/README.md

     - API_KEY for your APIMatic API Key
     - NETLIFY_AUTH_TOKEN for your Netlify API Key
     - NETLIFY_SITE_ID for the Site ID of the website you created in step 2
-    - ANYPOINT_USERNAME of your Anypoint account
+    - ANYPOINT_USERNAME ,ANYPOINT_PASSWORD and ANYPOINT_ORG_ID of your Anypoint account
-    - ANYPOINT_PASSWORD of your Anypoint account
 4. Trigger the 'Deploy Static Portal' workflow

 Once the workflow completes, your portal should be deployed to Netlify and Anypoint Exchange.